 The IntelliCrops Farm requests a customized AI model from the agricultural technology company.
 The request specifies the type of model needed (e.g. disease detection, yield prediction) and other requirements specific for this farm.

-The agricultural technology company uses mobile operator’s 3GPP services to train the customized AI model.
+The agricultural technology company uses mobile operator’s AI services to train the customized AI model.
 The requirements for the AI model are sent to the 6G network.
 Upon receiving such request, the 6G network selects suitable network entities to enable the AI model training.